 Ensuring the Independence of Outside Directors

-In selecting outside directors, the highest priority is placed on their independence, as well as their experience in corporate management, which will enhance the supervisory functions of the Board of Directors.
+In selecting outside directors, the highest priority is placed on their independence, as well as on their experience in corporate management (or in similar management positions at public/academic institutions), which will enhance the supervisory functions of the Board of Directors.
 There are written criteria* on the independence of outside directors, stipulating, among others, that eligible candidates shall have no significant business relations with the Group or personal relationships with its executive officers.
-At the same time, it is preferable that outside directors have experience in corporate management, since their roles in the Board of Directors include decision making regarding management issues, as well as supervision of corporate management.
+At the same time, it is preferable that outside directors have experience in corporate management, since their role on the Board of Directors includes decision-making regarding management issues, as well as the supervision of corporate management.

-In June 2013, Mr. Takashi Enomoto was appointed as a new outside director.
+In June 2014, Mr. Kazuaki Kama was appointed as a new outside director.

 All four outside directors have been appointed as independent executives in compliance with regulations established by the Tokyo Stock Exchange.

 |Mr. Shoji Kondo||Chairman of the Board, Hino Motors, Ltd.||June 2011|